The Hive Mind is a Single Reinforcement Learning Agent: Simulations

 \subsection{TRD and MRD}

-To empirically validate Propositions ~\ref{prop:taylor} and ~\ref{prop:maynard}, we numerically simulate both the differential equations~\ref{eq:trd} (TRD) and~\ref{eq:mrd} (MRD).
+To empirically validate \cref{lem:taylor} and \cref{prop:maynard}, we numerically simulate both the variants of RD according to \cref{eq:trd,eq:mrd}.
 As these equations are continuous, we discretize them by a step $\delta$ (discretizing step).
-Further, we start from an initial random population/policy ($\pi$) and simulate its evolution according to TRD and MRD between time intervals $[0,t_f]$, using the privileged information $q^{\pi}_a$ not available to RL and population experiments.
+Further, we start from an initial random population/policy ($\pi$) and simulate its evolution according to TRD and MRD between time intervals $[0,t_f]$, using the privileged information $\ks{q_a}$ not available to RL and population experiments.